-In the world of residential roofing in the Portland area, there are four main types of shingles;
+In the world of residential roofing in the Portland area, there are three main types of shingles;

 - Asphalt, which is also known as a composite, architectural, or dimensional shingles

 - Cedar Shake Roof Shingles